 8) Is divorce in your country prevalent?
 For what reasons?
 What problems are created?

-9) Do you believe that true love or the idea of soul mates is possible?
-Why or why not?
+9) Do you believe that true love/the idea of soul mates is possible?
+What is a kindred spirit?

 10) Have you ever had a heartbreak?
 How bad was it?
 Do you still think about it?

 Yes.
 It was in middle school.
 The pain was severe.
 How can pain like that come from

 emotion?
 It’s strange.
 There is no science to it.
 But I got over it after a few months.

 ~ Original Questions ~ Dating, Marriage, and Love ~ Choose the questions you like ~

 1) Describe the character and appearance of someone you would like to date.

 2) Tell about your first love, first date, first relationship, or a one-sided romance.

 3) Have you ever been on a blind date?
 Would you ever consider it?
 Why or why not?